ABOUT US

 Our story

-We decided to come together to support these vulnerable women in their return journeys to Kenya through cash assistance and counselling.
+We decided to come together to support these vulnerable women in their return journeys to Kenya through financial assistance and counselling.

 Over time our work has evolved to include all Kenyan Migrant workers who continue to face exploitation and abuse in Middle Eastern countries.